Framework-R-D/phlex-design/doc/algorithms.rst

    return_type function_name(P1, ..., Pn, R1, ..., Rm) [qualifiers];

-where the types :cpp:`P1, ..., Pn` denote types of data products and the types :cpp:`R1, ..., Rm` indicate resources.
+where the types :cpp:`P1, ..., Pn` denote types of data products and the types :cpp:`R1, ..., Rm` indicate :term:`resources <resource>`.

-.. admonition:: Chris Green
-   :class: admonition-chg

-   Should "resources" be a term with a glossary definition?

 We will first discuss the :ref:`data-product and resource types <algorithms:Input parameters>`, followed by the :ref:`return type <algorithms:Return types>`, and then the :ref:`function name and optional qualifers <algorithms:Function names and qualifiers>`.